nginx0/nginx0.github.io/_posts/2024-12-04-tryhackme-aoc2024-day3.md

 _<https://tryhackme.com/r/room/adventofcyber2024>_

 <div style="text-align: center; font-style: italic;">
-  Late one Christmas evening the Glitch had a feeling, Something forgotten as he stared at the ceiling.
+  Late one Christmas evening the Glitch had a feeling,<br>
+  Something forgotten as he stared at the ceiling.<br>
-  He got up out of bed and decided to check,
+  He got up out of bed and decided to check,<br>
   A note on his wall: ”Two days!
-InsnowSec”.
+InsnowSec”.<br><br>
 </div>

 <div style="text-align: center; font-style: italic;">
-  With a click and a type he got his hotel and tickets, And sank off to sleep to the sound of some crickets.
+  With a click and a type he got his hotel and tickets,<br>
+  And sank off to sleep to the sound of some crickets.<br>
-  Luggage in hand, he had arrived at Frosty Pines,
+  Luggage in hand, he had arrived at Frosty Pines,<br>
-  “To get to the conference, just follow the signs”.
+  “To get to the conference, just follow the signs”.<br><br>
 </div>

 <div style="text-align: center; font-style: italic;">
-  Just as he was ready the Glitch got a fright,
+  Just as he was ready the Glitch got a fright,<br>
-  An RCE vulnerability on their website ?!?
+  An RCE vulnerability on their website ?!?<br>
-  He exploited it quick and made a report,
+  He exploited it quick and made a report,<br>
-  But before he could send arrived his transport.
+  But before he could send arrived his transport.<br><br>
 </div>

 <div style="text-align: center; font-style: italic;">
-  In the Frosty Pines SOC they saw an alert,
+  In the Frosty Pines SOC they saw an alert,<br>
-  This looked quite bad, they called an expert.
+  This looked quite bad, they called an expert.<br>
-  The request came from a room, but they couldn’t tell which, The logs saved the day, it was the room of…the Glitch.
+  The request came from a room, but they couldn’t tell which,<br>
+  The logs saved the day, it was the room of…the Glitch.<br><br>
 </div>

 ![](cabin.png){: width="1100" height="706"}